 Expense ratios are the major costs involved in ETFs or Mutual Funds.
 The net expense ratio includes waivers, reimbursements, and trading costs, whereas the Gross expense ratio is equal to the percentage of total mutual fund assets used to run the fund.

 The expense ratio is a measure of the annual fund operating expenses of an investment fund.
 It is expressed as a percentage of the fund’s assets under management (AUM).
-The fund’s operating expenses include spends on administration, management, and advertising
+The fund’s operating expenses include spending on administration, management, and advertising.

 Entry load is the commission paid by the investor to the fund manager for participating in that fund.
 SEBI doesn’t allow fund houses to charge entry load from investors.